 Sharing the wonders of travel & everyday adventures

-Pink dawn lingers on olive groves as I wake on the ‘Tren Hotel’ from Madrid to Lisbon.
+Pink dawn lingers on olive groves as I wake on the train to Lisbon.
 A hazy blue hangs above the distant horizon, hinting at the salty river beyond.
-I am excited to see the city that so many have dubbed their offbeat favourite and can feel butterflies building in my belly as the train approaches.
+I am excited to see the city that so many have dubbed their offbeat favourite and can feel butterflies building in my belly as we approach.

 Saint Apolonia Station is a little weary and a little grand, a look I come to recognise as the gritty charm that Lisbon wears so well.
 The streets are colourful, a delight to the eye.
 Clothes flap three storeys above the narrow cobbled streets.
 Tiled and rendered walls flash pastel pinks, blues and yellows, adding extra personality to this little capital.
 The city stands with eclectic elegance, presenting a daggy kind of cool that woos my heart from the first moment we meet.